Welcome to today's edition of the Rush 24-7 podcast.

 Avian flu is still primarily an animal disease.

-And as of now, unless people come into direct sustained contact with infected birds, it is unlikely they will come down with avian flu.
+And as of now, unless people come into direct, sustained contact with infected birds, it is unlikely they will come down with avian flu.

-Well, avian flu has not yet acquired the ability to spread easily from human to human.
+While avian flu has not yet acquired the ability to spread easily from human to human, there is still cause for vigilance.

 The virus has developed some characteristics needed to cause a pandemic.